Arkham Stories (I.e. the Cthulhu-hack I use)

 If the Investigator has 0 dice left after accumulating a dice pool, they roll 2d6 but look at the worse of the two to evaluate the roll.

-Aside from whether the Action succeeds, another factor is how effective the Action is in overcoming an obstacle.
+Aside from the potential dangers involved with acting on the word, another factor is how effective the Action is in overcoming an obstacle.
 That's where 'Effect' comes in.
 Every Action has an Effect of 1 and is modified by the schema above and by Perks.
 Actions that are very unlikely to succeed, either because of narrative disadvantages or because an approach was chosen unwisely can have -Effect.
-This means that the Investigators will have to make do with less than what they need to fully overcome an obstacle.
-Even Actions with an Effect of 0 should have some effect, it's just very limited in scope.
+This means that the Investigators will have to make do with less than what they need to overcome an obstacle fully.
+Even Actions with an Effect of 0 should have some effect; they are just very limited in scope.

-A useful way to think about Effect and more complicated obstacles is to treat some obstacles as extended tests on which Effect accumulates until the obstacle is overcome.
-Nowadays, extended tests are called 'Clocks', the syntax being that a 6-Clock requires a total Effect of 6, from different Actions, to overcome.
-For instance, if escaping the cultists is a 6-Clock, Actions with a total Effect of 6 have to be rolled to escape them.
-For more complicated obstacles, writing the Clocks down is helpful, though, just keeping Clocks in the back of the head for smaller situations is enough.
+The way to think about Effect and more complicated obstacles is to treat them as extended tests on which Effect accumulates until the obstacle is overcome.
+Nowadays, extended tests are called 'Clocks', the syntax being that a 6-Clock requires a total Effect of 6 from different Actions to overcome.
+For instance, if escaping the cultists is a 6-Clock, Actions with a total Effect of 6 must be rolled to escape them.
+For more complicated obstacles, writing the Clocks down is helpful, though just keeping Clocks in the back of the head for smaller situations is enough.

-As a general rule of thumb: Whenever an Investigator got more Effect than they need they should get some extra benefit for every point of Effect.
+As a general rule of thumb: Whenever an Investigator gets more Effect than they need, they should get some extra benefit for every point of Effect.
 That means, if they got +Effect and it's just a regular roll where we don't need Clocks they can ask for extra for these rolls.

 Health & Will

-Whenever an Investigator suffers mental or physical harm they have to roll a number of d6 =
+Whenever an Investigator suffers mental or physical harm, they roll a number of d6 =

 They reduce their number of dice by one if the suffering is particularly severe,

-by two if it is life-threatening, and if it is caused by the mythos by three.
+by two if it is life-threatening, and if it is caused by the mythos, three.

 as close as possible to their rating of Health or Will respectively.
 After the roll, the